SciML/DiffEqDocs.jl/docs/src/tutorials/bvp_example.md

 bvp3 = BVProblem(simplependulum!, bc3!, u₀_2, tspan)
 sol3 = solve(bvp3, Shooting(Vern7()))
 ```
-The initial guess can also be supplied via a function of `t` or a previous solution type, this is espacially handy for parameter analysis.
+The initial guess can also be supplied via a function of `t` or a previous solution type, this is especially handy for parameter analysis.
-We changed `u` to `sol` to emphasize the fact that in this case the boundary condition can be written on the solution object.
-Thus all of the features on the solution type such as interpolations are available when using the `Shooting` method (i.e. you can have a boundary condition saying that the maximum over the interval is `1` using an optimization function on the continuous output).
+We changed `u` to `sol` to emphasize the fact that in this case, the boundary condition can be written on the solution object.
+Thus, all the features on the solution type such as interpolations are available when using the `Shooting` method. (i.e. you can have a boundary condition saying that the maximum over the interval is `1` using an optimization function on the continuous output).
 Note that user has to import the IVP solver before it can be used.
 Any common interface ODE solver is acceptable.

 ```@example bvp
 plot(sol3)